rafasoares/cancancan-wiki/Defining-Abilities-with-Hashes.md

-This section has been moved to [[Defining Abilities]] under "Third Argument: Conditions".
+This section has been moved to [[Defining Abilities]] under "Hash of Conditions".

 ## Checking with Class